greengorych/greengorych.io/docs/reference/index.md

 ### Distribution

-A **distribution** is an archive containing the `rootfs` of the operating system being installed.
+A distribution is an archive containing the `rootfs` of the operating system being installed.
 Most installable distributions use the `.wsl` extension.

 ### Instance

-An **instance** is a system installed from a distribution, ready to run or already running.
+An instance is a system installed from a distribution, ready to run or already running.

 ## Configuration terms

 ---

+### Configuration format

+WSL configuration files: [`.wslconfig`][.wslconfig]{ data-preview }, [`wsl.conf`][wsl-conf]{ data-preview }, [`wsl-distribution.conf`][wsl-distribution-conf]{ data-preview } use the INI format, in which settings are grouped into sections.

+[.wslconfig]: wslconfig.md/#wslconfig
+[wsl-conf]: wsl-conf.md/#wslconf
+[wsl-distribution-conf]: wsl-distribution-conf.md/#wsl-distributionconf

-### Section
+### Section name

-A **section** in a configuration file is a logically separated block of settings grouped by a specific topic or functionality.
+A section in a configuration file is a logically separated block of settings grouped by a specific topic or functionality.

 In this setting example, the section title is highlighted.